Jessica Cellitti, Ph.D.

-Administrator: Director of STEAM
+Director of Technolgy and STEAM

-Teacher/Researcher - All School Math
+Teacher/Researcher - Mathematics

 Jessica has always had a passion for learning, which is why she earned two master’s degrees while teaching in Cresskill.
 Jessica earned a master’s in Curriculum and Instruction in STEM as a part of the NASA Endeavor Teaching Fellowship and also a master’s in Science Education from WGU.
-After seven years of teaching a variety of STEM courses, Jessica was inspired by her students’ persistence in problem solving to go back to school full-time to earn her doctorate degree.
+After seven years of teaching a variety of STEM courses, Jessica was inspired by her students’ persistence in problem-solving to go back to school full-time to earn her doctorate degree.
 While at Drexel University, Jessica worked with STEM majors pursuing teaching degrees and teachers within the Philadelphia School District.
 Jessica was also a research assistant on three different large-scale NSF grant projects.
 Jessica’s personal research focuses on redefining and normalizing failure experiences for K-12 students.
 Her dissertation research involved identifying ways in which students are introduced to failure in the midst of engineering design projects and capturing how students come to make meaning of failure throughout the design process.

 If you are planning for a year, sow rice; if you are planning for a decade, plant trees; if you are planning for a lifetime, educate people.